#RobGronkowski Suspension May Cost Him $2 Million, Report Says: New England #Patriots Star Pays For 'Dirty' Hit

-The hit came after a play on which White appeared to grab and push Gronkwoski as he raced downfield to catch a long pass from quarterback Tom Brady.
+The hit came after a play on which White appeared to grab and push Gronkowski as he raced downfield to catch a long pass from quarterback Tom Brady.
 White intercepted the pass and fell to the ground.
 That’s when the six-foot-six-inch, 265-pound Gronkowski launched himself into the fallen defender, appearing to ram his shoulder into White’s helmet.

 Though Gronkowski was not kicked out of the game, White had to be helped off the field with a possible concussion.
 The 22-year-old rookie out of Louisiana State University who was the Bills’ first-round draft pick this year was placed in the NFL’s concussion protocol system.